 U.S. assistance contributes to efforts to counter piracy, narcotics, and wildlife smuggling; enhances law enforcement and investigations techniques; strengthens Oman’s capability to monitor and control its borders; builds counterterrorism capacity; and improves interoperability of the Omani military with U.S. forces.
-In FY2018, Oman received $1.853 million in International Military Education and Training (IMET) assistance, and Oman’s IMET budget for FY2019 stands at $1.75 million.
-FY2018 financing for Anti-terrorism Assistance (ATA) was $900,000, and funding for FY2019 stands at $1 million.
+In FY2020, Oman received $2 million in International Military Education and Training (IMET) assistance, and Oman’s IMET budget for FY2021 stands at $1.8 million.
+FY2020 financing for Anti-terrorism Assistance (ATA) was $900,000.

 Various U.S. agencies deliver customized training, exchanges, and Subject Matter Expert assistance.
-Primary partners include the Royal Office, Royal Oman Police (ROP), ROP Customs and ROP Coast Guard, and the Royal Army of Oman.
+Primary partners include the Royal Office, Royal Oman Police (ROP), and the Royal Army of Oman.

 Bilateral Economic Relations

-Although the bilateral FTA has been in force since 2009, there have been ongoing efforts to expand its utilization in Oman and highlight its benefits, such as duty free treatment of goods and a no-minimum investment requirement for new businesses.
+Since the bilateral FTA came into force in 2009, trade has increased significantly in both directions.
+Some of the FTA’s most important benefits include duty free treatment of goods and a no-minimum investment requirement for new businesses.
 U.S. exports to Oman include machinery, vehicles, aircraft, agricultural products, and medical instruments.
-U.S. imports from Oman include crude oil, textiles, jewelry, plastics, fertilizers, iron, and steel products.
+U.S. imports from Oman include crude oil, textiles, jewelry, plastics, fertilizers, iron, and steel and aluminum products.

 Membership in International Organizations

 Oman and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
-Oman is a member of the Organization of Islamic Cooperation, the Arab League, and the Gulf Cooperation Council, but it is not a member of the Organization of the Petroleum Exporting Countries.
+Oman is a member of the Organization of Islamic Cooperation, the Arab League, and the Gulf Cooperation Council.
+It is not a member of the Organization of the Petroleum Exporting Countries.
 Oman also has representatives assigned to INTERPOL and is a member of the Middle East and North Africa Financial Action Task Force.